casgraphic/html-css-sass-guidelines/README.md

 ### CSS/SASS - Syntax

 1. Use soft tabs with two (2) spaces.
-2. When grouping selectors keep individual selectors to a single line, like:
+2. When grouping selectors keep individual selectors to a single line.
-3. Include one space before the opening brace **`{`** of the declaration block, Like:
+3. Include one space before the opening brace **`{`** of the declaration block.
 4. Place closing braces **`}`** of declaration blocks in new line.
 5. Use one space after each colon **`:`** for each declaration.
 6. Each declaration should appear in its own line.